Kenobbi21/OnlineShopAnalysis/README.md

  5. Loyalty and Subscription Programs
  6. FOMO, put pressure on the buyer with a missed opportunity to make a good purchase.

+- Now making a sales funnel.
+This database does not provide all necessary information for making full-fledged sales funnel so only way i can offer is count how much succesful orders do we have minus "unavaliable" and "canceled" orders.
+As a result(SalesFunnel.sql) 1.26% of unsuccesful orders and it is a great result compare to other marketplaces for comparison Amazon has 5-10% of it.